Allergic Dermatitis

 Symptoms and Presentation

-- Redness, rashes, and itching of skin
+- Redness, rashes, and itching of the skin

-- Burning, oozing, or dryness depending on dosha dominance
+- Burning, oozing, or dryness, depending on dosha dominance

 - Recurrent flare-ups after exposure to allergens